Taavet-X/Taavet-X/README.md

 Hi 👋 My name is David Estrada
 ==============================

-I'm a Computer Sciences Student appasionated by the field of Computer Graphics, Sound and music computing.
+I'm a Computer Sciences Student Appasionated by the fields of Computer Graphics, Sound and Music Computing.

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [taavet@null.net](mailto:david.estrada@null.net)